RULES EVOOLEUM 2018

 The organizers will select those who, in their opinion, are the finest experts for the organoleptic assessment of the samples, forming a top-level, internationally renowned jury.

-Thus, prestigious experts of at least the following countries will be part of the contest’s jury: Spain, Italy, Portugal, Greece, Israel, USA, Chile and Japan.
+Thus, prestigious experts of at least the following countries will be part of the contest’s jury: Spain, Italy, Portugal, Greece, Israel, USA, Chile, Germany and Japan.

 The oils will always be tasted by a sufficient number of jurors, grouped by the organization in four separate tables, which will enable a live broadcast system, via YouTube, of the organoleptic assessment at different moments during the three days of tastings.